Controversies in Prabowo’s first week as president signal challenges ahead, say analysts

 Indonesia’s newly inaugurated president and his officials have kickstarted their leadership with a string of unconventional moves.
 Experts say controversies could stem from the size of Mr Prabowo’s Cabinet, the largest the country has seen in six decades.

 JAKARTA: An official under fire for demanding 300 times the budget earmarked for his new ministry.
-Invitations to a family funeral marked with official government letterheads.
+Invitations to a family event marked with official government letterheads.

-The administration of Indonesia’s new president Prabowo Subianto may only be a few days old but his Cabinet has already been dogged by controversies.
+The administration of Indonesia’s new president Prabowo Subianto may only be several days old but his Cabinet has already been dogged by controversies.

 Just a day after Mr Prabowo was sworn in on Oct 20, his newly appointed Human Rights Minister, Mr Natalius Pigai, immediately drew widespread criticism after he complained on Oct 21 that his new office would only receive an annual budget of 64 billion rupiah (US$4 million).